core-wg/core-responses/draft-bormann-core-responses.md

 will send updates to the state of the resource addressed by the GET request to the configured address of the client.

-The considerations of Section 4.5 of {{-observe}} apply.
+The considerations of {{Section 4.5 of -observe}} apply.
 How losing interest reflects back into to configuration and whether there is some form of error notification to the source of the configuration is out of scope of the present specification.